algorand/pyteal/docs/opup.rst

 :any:`pyteal.OpUp.ensure_budget` when the fee spent on increasing budget needs to be capped or if the developer would rather just maximize the available budget instead of doing in depth cost analysis on the program.

-In the example below, the fee is capped at 3000 for increasing the budget.
+In the example below, the fee is capped at 3,000 microAlgos for increasing the budget.
 This works out to 3 inner transactions being issued, each increasing the available budget by 700.

 .. code-block:: python